ahasverus/geographr/README.md

 The argument `lang` defines the language of the interface.
 But it has no impact when you search for a specific region/country: `find_cities('spain')` is the same as `find_cities('Espagne')`.
 Moreover search based on region and country is case-insensitive.

+At the end of each function, take a look at the R console: some statistics are provided.

 Cities and world shapefile come from the [maps](https://cran.r-project.org/web/packages/maps/index.html) package.
 High resolution shapefiles come from [GADM](http://gadm.org).

 For a better visual experience, please do not resize graphical windows.